How Often Should You Stretch When Working at a Desk? | 321 STRONG Answers

 ## What to Actually Do During Desk Stretches

-You do not need a mat or special clothes.
-Here is a practical rotation you can cycle through every break:
+You don't need a mat or special clothes.
+The approach is: a simple rotation I cycle through on each break:

 - Standing hip flexor stretch.
-Step one foot back, tuck your pelvis, hold 20 seconds per side.
+Step one foot back, tuck your pelvis under, hold 20 seconds per side.
 The stretching strap from the 321 STRONG 5-in-1 Foam Roller Set makes this deeper and easier to hold without wobbling.

 - Chest opener.
-Clasp hands behind your back, squeeze shoulder blades together, hold 15 seconds.
+Clasp your hands behind your back, squeeze your shoulder blades together, hold 15 seconds.
+This counters the rounded-shoulder slump that creeps in by mid-afternoon.

 - Neck circles and chin tucks.
-Slow, controlled.
-Counters -head posture from staring at screens.
+Slow and controlled.
+These counter the forward-head posture you fall into staring at a screen.

-Rotate through these so you are not doing the same stretch every time.
+Rotate through these so you're not repeating the same stretch every time.
 Variety keeps different muscle groups from going stale.
 Knowing how often you should stretch when working at a desk is one thing, having a go-to rotation makes it automatic.

 ## Making Desk Stretching a Habit

-321 STRONG recommends pairing desk stretches with a proper [foam rolling routine](/blog/foam-rolling-at-your-desk-5-minute-routines-office-workers) before or after work.
-Five minutes on a roller hits the areas that desk stretching cannot reach, your thoracic spine (the mid-back region between neck and lower back), IT bands, and the deep tension in your quads.
-Together, stretching breaks plus daily rolling cover all the damage a desk job does to your body.
+I recommend pairing your desk stretches with a proper [foam rolling routine](/blog/foam-rolling-at-your-desk-5-minute-routines-office-workers) before or after work.
+Five minutes on a roller hits the areas desk stretching can't reach, your thoracic spine, IT bands, and the deep tension that settles into your quads.
+Together, hourly stretch breaks plus a daily roll cover most of the damage a desk job does to your body.
+If you want to keep it dead simple, you can also [roll every day](/blog/is-foam-rolling-daily-ok-safe-routine-guide) without overdoing it.

 ## Related Questions